vishalkc9565/security/try-hackme/readme.md

   `cat jsfile | mantra -s`

   #### Nuclei
-  Nuclei is used for running automation  and there are lot of automated scripts available inside nuclie template
+  Nuclei is used for running automation  and there are lot of automated scripts available inside nuclei template

  `-file` is necessary for the run